 Opening credits prologue: No fiction is stranger than the actual life of Annie Oakley who came out of a backwoods village half a century ago to astonish the world.
 See more

-Background music for the show in Austria See more
+Background music for the Cincinnati show See more